AlexvZyl/nordic.nvim/README.md

 # nordic.nvim

-A Neovim colorscheme based on Nord, but Aurora > Frost.
+A Neovim colorscheme based on [Nord](https://www.nordtheme.com/), but Aurora > Frost.

-> _ℹ️ &nbsp; There is a chance that I missed a highlight here and there, so please do not hesitate to let me know!_

-# Status
+# ℹ️ Status

-Vanilla Neovim is supported, but I want to add a few plugins.
+This colorscheme is still early in development, so please do not hesitate if there is anything wrong or if you have any suggestions!
+Currently am I [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) it to make sure I did not miss anything.

+# 🎨 Palette

+TODO

 # ⚙️ Supported Plugins